restore280/governance/BYLAWS.md

 ### Article III: Reporting Structure
 1. **Flat Organizational Structure.**
-   - The corporation operates under a flat organizational structure; all employees report directly to the CEO.
+   - The corporation operates under a flat organizational structure; all employees report directly to the President.
-   - The CEO is responsible for company-wide operations, with board oversight.
+   - The President is responsible for company-wide operations, with board oversight.
 2. **Oversight Officers.**
-   - The CCO and CPO do not have direct reports but gather information across the organization to fulfill their roles.
+   - The Compliance Lead and People Lead do not have direct reports but gather information across the organization to fulfill their roles.
    - These officers may interact with employees to ensure compliance, manage finances, address HR concerns, or coordinate operations; employees do not report to them in a traditional hierarchy.
 3. **Teams and Projects.**
-   - Employees assigned to company teams work collaboratively within those teams; each member still reports directly to the CEO.
+   - Employees assigned to company teams work collaboratively within those teams; each member still reports directly to the President.
    - Projects are managed by employees who opt into them.
 Project contributors collaborate in a peer-driven manner; decisions are managed collectively among participants.
 4. **Decision-Making and Information Flow.**
-   - Authority to make decisions on matters not specified in the bylaws remains with the CEO, who shall document criteria, provide advance notice of major decisions, create opportunities for input, and share rationale.
+   - Authority to make decisions on matters not specified in the bylaws remains with the President, who shall document criteria, provide advance notice of major decisions, create opportunities for input, and share rationale.
    - Information is transparent; employees have access to financial performance data, project metrics and status, strategic planning discussions, and meeting notes and decisions.
    - **Exceptions to Transparency:** personal employee matters and information protected by legal requirements.
    - Goals and objectives are clearly defined, measurable, aligned with company values, and created with employee input.